 We provide pollution liability insurance to owners and operators who store petroleum products in underground or aboveground tank systems.
 At any given time, we are insuring about 3,500 properties with one or more underground storage tanks (USTs) or aboveground storage tanks (ASTs) in use.

-State law specifies that the PSTIF Board of Trustees will no longer collect fees or provide insurance coverage after December 31, 2020, but will continue in existence to pay runout claims.
+State law specifies that the PSTIF Board of Trustees will no longer collect fees or provide insurance coverage after December 31, 2025, but will continue in existence to pay runout claims.

-DISCLAIMER: This site has been prepared for the purpose of providing information about the Missouri PSTIF.
-Nothing in this site would take precedence over the law or regulations that govern this fund.
+DISCLAIMER: This site has been prepared for the purpose of providing information about the Missouri Petroleum Storage Tank Insurance Fund.
+Nothing in this site would take precedence over the laws or regulations that govern this fund.